Every year, NORAD tracks Santa on his Christmas travels. Here's how it comes together.

 The big day

-Throughout the day, "about 1,100 to 1,200" volunteers answer phone calls from people around the world dialing into the 1-877-HI-NORAD hotline.
+Throughout the day, "about 1,100 to 1,200" volunteers will answer phone calls from people around the world who dial into the 1-877-HI-NORAD hotline.
 Members of the Colorado Springs community bring food for everyone, Mathias said, and the program's partners at the base make sure the lights stay on.

 While many volunteers are in-person at the operations center, those on leave or off-station also participate remotely through a call bridge.
 In 2022, the program answered 73,000 calls in-person, and 260,000 total, according to Mathias.